5 Tips for Building Healthy Habits

 In other words, when you repeat the same good habits after certain events, over time your brain will be ready for the behavior automatically.

 For example, if you workout at home before eating breakfast every day, the automaticity of this behavior will increase over time.
-This means that engaging in this post-breakfast activity consistently will allow your brain to automatically prepare for the walk, rather than relying on a decision to do it.
+This means that engaging in this pre-breakfast activity consistently will allow your brain to automatically prepare for the workout, rather than relying on a decision to do it.

 A great way to get started is to choose some habits you want to add to your morning routine, such as meditation, drinking a glass of water after you wake up, and giving yourself a certain amount of phone-free time to start your day.

-How long does it take to form this kind of habit?
-Studies indicate that it’ll take about two months for behaviors to become automatic.
-So clearly, consistency is key!
+How long does it take to form these kinds of good habits?
+Studies indicate that it takes about two months for behaviors to become automatic.
+So, clearly, consistency is key!
 Once your actions are performed consistently for about two months, they will become second nature.